 Another important requirement towards the new areas is relatively high density (as the city can not influence growth outside the city borders).
 Urban density is calculated in relation to the level of public transport service.
 The plan mentions that „Future urban expansion projects for development axes along high-level public transport corridors should therefore predominantly reflect densities of a minimum net floorspace ratio (NFSR) of 1.5; in the vicinity of high-level public transport, the minimum NFSR should be 2.5.
 With especially positive location factors, higher densities are possible on a case-by-case basis in some areas in the context of high-rise developments”.
 This is a special application of the transit-oriented development (TOD) principle, initiating higher densities in areas better served by public transport.

-The biggest new development outside the already built up structure of Vienna (but within the administrative border, see on the map on the left below
+The biggest new development outside the already built up structure of Vienna (but within the administrative border, see on the map on the left below) is Aspern Seestadt, a new residential quarter on a former airfield.
+The details of this development have already been discussed in an earlier article.

 As mentioned, the limit to consider Vienna as a good practice in integrated urban development is the low level of territorial integration.